Kansas lawmakers push for more oversight for vision screening in K-12 schools

 “They realized that the guidelines needed to be updated and that evidence-based practices regarding vision screenings needed significant change,” Baumgardner said.

 Senate Bill 62 would create an eight-member commission to oversee the requirements of keeping vision screenings up to date.
-The commission would provide standardized vision screening referral letters, so that school districts can send it out to the parents of children that are experiencing vision issues.
+The commission would provide standardized vision screening referral letters so that school districts can send them out to the parents of children that are experiencing vision issues.
 The members will also work with schools to provide free or low-cost eye exams or glasses for children.

 The bill would also require annual vision screenings for kindergarten, first, second, and third grade, along with annual screenings for fifth, seventh, and tenth grade.